img 7581

 As always, thank you for visiting, I hope you enjoyed this article and found it informative.
 If you’d like me to look at your Kenwood KP-990, KD-600, 650 or any other lovely Kenwood turntable for you, don’t hesitate to contact us.

-This site is 100% independent, ad-free, and everything is created entirely by me, on my own dime.
-People can help support my work by commenting, liking, sharing, and subscribing, and by donating using the button in the footer.
+This site is 100% independent, ad-free, and everything is created by me, in my time, and at my expense.
+People can support us in various ways, including commenting, liking, sharing, subscribing, and donating using the button in the footer.
 Recent donors are listed in the sidebar/footer.
 Tell your audio friends because it helps me, which helps you!

 Discover more from LiQUiD AUDiO